Hey mama, feeling a little burnt out? Here are 8 easy ways to make time for yourself as a busy mom.

 Pretty much every kid I know could benefit from more exercise, but this tip is especially for those of us with wild & bouncy children.

-If your children need to chill, consider getting them into after-dinner walks, sports leagues, dance class, etc!
+If your children need to chill, consider getting them into after-dinner walks, sports leagues, dance classes, etc!
 (In the summer, more bike rides, walks, and park time work great.)

 Hyperactivity is an issue for many kids but more exercise could benefit pretty much any child.
 If you want a little more time to yourself each day, invest in some exercise!